TylerRTDev/code-institute-course/README.md

 - Assess whether the information is easily accessible and the layout is intuitive.
 - Ensure that the visual design is consistent and aesthetically pleasing.

-### Automated Testing
-Consider using automated testing tools like Selenium for end-to-end testing:

-1. Write test scripts to automate the form submissions.
-2. Use assertions to validate expected outcomes (e.g., success messages, form field validations).

-### Design and Implement Manual Testing Procedures

-#### Functionality Testing
-- Design specific test cases for each feature of the website.
-- Implement step-by-step procedures to test these features manually.
-- Document the expected vs. actual results for each test case.

-#### Usability Testing
-- Create scenarios that a typical user might follow while using the website.
-- Perform these scenarios to identify any usability issues.
-- Gather feedback from real users and incorporate it into the usability testing process.

-#### Responsiveness Testing
-- Use various devices (desktop, tablet, mobile) to test the website.
-- Implement a checklist for elements to verify on each screen size, such as visibility, alignment, and accessibility.

-### Documentation
-- Maintain a detailed log of all testing activities, including dates, testers involved, and results.
-- Record any bugs or issues found, along with steps to reproduce and potential fixes.

 ## External References

 - Google Fonts